shivanibhat24/shivanibhat24/README.md

 Exploring Variety to Unlock and Unleash my full Potential!🔥🔥

 I love to work on and solve real life problems.
-I believe that technology, if learnt well and used well can make the world the best place🌍🧩
+I believe that technology, if learnt and used well can make the world the best place🌍
 <img src="https://user-images.githubusercontent.com/74038190/221352995-5ac18bdf-1a19-4f99-bbb6-77559b220470.gif" width="400">
 <br><br>